Combat ageism before you find yourself as its target

 Guest Column by Deb Taylor

-Right now, our society is not treating older people as equals — in fact, we are marginalizing their participation and minimizing their contributions.
+Our society is not treating older people as equals.
+In fact, we are marginalizing their participation and minimizing their contributions.
 To live up to our ideals, we must confront the injustice of ageism.

 Here are a few simple steps you can take right now to fight ageism:

-- Ask questions: When someone is speaking negatively about getting older, ask them why they feel that way.
-This is an opportunity to breakdown stereotypes and educate them on how they can take action now to combat any assumed negative effects of aging they are afraid of.
+Ask questions: When someone is speaking negatively about getting older, ask them why they feel that way.

-- Watch your language: Because we are constantly inundated with “anti-aging” messaging in the media, it’s easy to let it slip into our everyday conversations without even noticing it.
-Phrases like, “You look great for your age,” “You don’t look a day over 30,” “I’m too old for that,” are just a few examples of subtle, but very clear statements about getting older with negative connotations.
+Watch your language: Avoid phrases like, “You look great for your age,” “You don’t look a day over 30,” “I’m too old for that.”
+They are very clear statements about getting older with negative connotations.

-- Promote intergenerational activities: Bringing your children to visit grandma or grandpa, participating in an intergenerational volunteer group or committee, or just taking a few minutes to talk to your older neighbor, are just a few simple, but meaningful ways you can let the older people around you know that they are a valued and an important part of your community.
+Promote intergenerational activities: These meaningful ways you can let the older people around you know that they are a valued and an important part of your community.

-- Support causes that provide resources to older people: You’ve heard the saying, “No one can do everything, but everyone can do something.”
-With ongoing threats to the budgets of nonprofits that serve the older population and the need for these resources only growing, we rely on the support of caring individuals more than ever.
+Support causes that provide resources to older people: With threats to the budgets of nonprofits that serve the older population and the need for these resources only growing, we rely on the support of caring individuals more than ever.
 Do some research and find an organization whose mission you connect with.
-Then, decide how you want to be a support to them, whether it’s financially, as an advocate of their services, as a volunteer or in some other way.
-You alone have the power to initiate change in the small choices you make every day.
+Then, decide how you want to be a support to them.

 Deb Taylor is the CEO of Senior Community Services and its Reimagine Aging Institute, a nonprofit that helps older adults and caregivers navigate aging to maintain independence and quality of life.